 Take a look at the lowest average annual premiums for Electric Car Insurance based on sales from July to September 2019.

-N.B.
-Please note all figures used are averages based on internal data where we have a minimum of 50 on our system, and so do not take into account demographic and behaviour data that affects insurance premiums.
+Please note all figures used are averages based on internal data where there’s a minimum of 50 cars on our system, and they don’t take into account other data relating to demographics and behaviour that can affect insurance prices.